denzilly/forjeff/README.md

 # For Jeff

+##Updates since original commit

+###v0.1
+- Added the initial song selector and slayer randomizer.
+It's not completely working yet but getting close
+- Added the name generator

 ##Concept

 In order to avoid detection, certain additional steps need to be applied.
 They are as follows